 The security situation in Afghanistan is highly unstable.
-Protracted armed conflict with non-state armed groups and foreign entities has caused large population displacement, economic precarity and frequent surges of armed violence.[1]
-As of 2022, reports state that human rights violations persist in the country.[2]
-Due to this insecurity, Afghanistan has high levels of weapons and ammunition trafficking.[3]
-There are also important risks linked to unexploded ordnance left in the country.[4]
+Protracted armed conflict with non-state armed groups and foreign entities has caused large-scale population displacement, economic precarity and frequent surges of armed violence.1 Following the withdrawal of US troops in August 2021, the Taliban took over most of the country.2 As of 2023, reports state that human rights violations persist.3 Due to this insecurity, Afghanistan has high levels of weapons and ammunition trafficking.4 Unexploded ordnance left in the country also poses significant risks.5

-The HALO Trust is on the ground to help with the through-life management of ammunition.
-Efforts have included building and rehabilitating Ammunition Storage Areas, destroying excess ammunition, deploying Conventional Weapons Destruction teams during emergency callouts, and completing Physical Security and Stockpile Management (PSSM) projects to secure ammunition in Mazar-iSharif.[5]
+The HALO Trust is working on the ground to support the through-life management of ammunition.
+Efforts have included building and rehabilitating ammunition storage areas, destroying excess ammunition, deploying conventional weapons destruction teams during emergency call-outs, and implementing physical security and stockpile management projects to secure ammunition in Mazar-iSharif.6

 Launch the country dashboard